-We’re delighted to welcome our new Head of Innovation, Naji-El Arifi, to the Salmon team!
+We’re delighted to welcome our new Head of Innovation, Naji-El Arifi, to the Salmon, a Wunderman Commerce Company, team!

 We sat down with the tech wizard to find out a little bit more about what makes him tick and what his plans are for his new role at Salmon.

 Q: Naji, welcome to the team!
 Can you tell us a little bit about yourself?

 Naji: Thanks!
 Sure.
 It’s probably fair to say that I’m a bit of a tech geek, obsessed with all things innovative and creative.

 I have previously worked at Samsung, mobile agency Somo and then Nimbletank until I moved in to my new role at Salmon.
 I’ve done most things tech-related in all my roles, including product marketing, building labs, app development, product management and innovation.
 I’ve worked with some of the biggest companies in the world including Shop Direct Group, Audi and BP, showing them how mobile and connected devices can solve industry problems.

 I regularly organise hackathons and have done in the past for Argos and John Lewis, and I was also the first person in the UK to get Google Glass – something I’m very proud of.
 I’ve also been to MWC (Mobile World Congress) for the last five years, keeping an eye out for the latest in mobile trends and innovation.

 Q: What’s been your biggest success to date?

 Naji: I was very honoured to speak at a TEDx Eastend in 2015.
 I was able to tell the audience about my love for coding and how important it is to learn that skill – if we all work together, we could save energy, money and create a world that is better for everyone.

 Q: Can you take us through your plans for Salmon?